Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

    "loyaltyProgram": "_Loyalty program api key_(Required)",
    "legalTermsAccepted": "true|false (Optional)",
-   "legalDocs": ["_Array of legad docs accepted for an user_(Optional)(Required if legalTermsAccepted is true)"], "callbackURL": "_URL to send the response once the coupons are generated_(Optional)" "legalCountry": "Country code  ISO 3166-1 alpha-2: ES|US|MX|PT|CL|...
+   "legalDocs": ["_Array of legad docs accepted for an user_(Optional)(Required if legalTermsAccepted is true)"], "legalCountry": "Country code  ISO 3166-1 alpha-2: ES|US|MX|PT|CL|...
 (Required)", "platform": "Identifier of the platform: WEB | APP| API(default) (Optional - String)", "domain": "Identifier of the client, only the domain variable is taken into account if platform is web, platform=WEB: domain , platform=APP or API: CLIENT_TOKEN (Optional - String)",